 The Medici legacy continues in the religious reform and acts of charity they inspired.
 Some Medici leaders supported education, religious orders, and care for the poor in Florence.

 Their foundations built schools, hospitals, and other religious institutions that served the city for centuries.
-The Medici helped shape Florence into a center for art and spiritual growth.
+The Medici played a pivotal role in shaping Florence into a hub for art and spiritual growth.

 Their support for humanism and patronage encouraged cultural change.
 They linked religious belief with new ideas from the Renaissance.